-For a 5-minute step-by-step video on how to download your patterns, choose sizes and print, see the Style Falcon YouTube channel.
+For short step-by-step videos on how to download, choose sizes, print and assemble your patterns, see the Style Falcon YouTube channel.

 Downloading and Saving Your Digital Patterns